-As discussed in \Cref{sec:Hydro}, order parameter potentials of this nature often come into play in effective descriptions.
+As discussed in Sec.~\ref{sec:Hydro}, order parameter potentials of this nature often come into play in effective descriptions.
 In these descriptions, the full effective potential vanishes for field values below the minimum.
-A visual representation of this is depicted in \Cref{fig:Symmetry breaking}.
+A visual representation of this is depicted in Fig.~\ref{fig:Symmetry breaking}.
 However, it is noteworthy that the input potentials employed in nearly all cases closely resemble the bare potential.
 This prompts the question of how to reconcile the full effective potentials, which arise as the proper results in quantum field theory calculations, with the input used in effective theories.

 This problem is less pronounced within RG flows because convexity is only restored in the limit $k\to0$ when all fluctuations are integrated out.
-Hereby, the dominant contribution at the solution of the equation of motions is generated at finite RG-scale, where the potential still resembles a double-well.
+Hereby, the dominant contribution at the solution of the equation of motion is generated at a finite RG scale, where the potential still resembles a double-well.

-A typical example of an effective potential in the broken phase is shown in the left panel of \Cref{fig:Uprime_and_X_finiteL}.
+A typical example of an effective potential in the broken phase is shown in the left panel of Fig.~\ref{fig:Uprime_and_X_finiteL}.
 Additionally, looking at different finite volumes in parallel is instructive again.
-As required, the potential is convex in all cases but only in the infinite volume case truly flat.
-For the following discussion, it is noteworthy that the potential is not exactly zero in the infinite volume case.
-This is due to the finite final RG-scale necessary in numerical applications.
-In principle, it would be possible to extrapolate the resulting potential to zero, see e.g.~\cite{Grossi:2019urj}, but all conclusions can be drawn here without doing so.
+As required, the potential is convex in all cases but only in the infinite-volume case is it truly flat.
+For the following discussion, it is noteworthy that the potential is not exactly zero in the infinite-volume case.
+This is due to the finite final RG scale necessary in numerical applications.
+In principle, it would be possible to extrapolate the resulting potential to zero (see e.g.~\cite{Grossi:2019urj}), but all conclusions can be drawn here without doing so.

-The dissipation rate gives the answer to our question regarding the field dynamics in this domain, shown in the right panel of \Cref{fig:Uprime_and_X_finiteL}.
+The dissipation rate gives the answer to our question regarding the field dynamics in this domain, shown in the right panel of Fig.~\ref{fig:Uprime_and_X_finiteL}.
 A barrier emerges that grows exponentially with volume.
-Its value for infinite volume is only finite due to the finiteness above the final RG-scale.
+Its value for infinite volume is only finite due to the finiteness above the final RG scale.
 Consequently, plugging the combination of a flat potential with a diverging dissipation into dynamic evolution equations such as \labelcref{josephson-diss} shows that the field can never enter the flat regime of the potential.